antonjan/rf_noise_antenna/README.md

 This antenna consists of a raspberry HAT for RF filter and power injection for the active Antenna.<br>
 <br>
 # Projetc Status
 This Project is Now Compleet.
-(Board still need to build and Tested)<br>
+(The PCB Board still needs to be build and Tested)<br>
 <b>Diagram of Active antenna base filter.</b><br>
 ![Diagram](doc/rf_noise_pi_hat_sch_v1.png?raw=true "Diagram")<br><br>
 PCB Layout<br>